HSanny/Courses/README.md

 2. timerBomb instruction: take care about the precise catogorization of paxos and non-paxos message.
 4. Write tests for recover and crash
+5. FIXME: should commander care about skip slot instruction. see code.

 Problems
 ---------------